koxudaxi/datamodel-code-generator/docs/index.md

   --disable-timestamp   Disable timestamp on file headers --use-standard-collections
-                        Use standard collections for type hinting (list, dict) --use-schema-description
+                        Use standard collections for type hinting (list, dict) --use-generic-container-types
+                        Use generic container types for type hinting (typing.Sequence, typing.Mapping).
+If `--use-standard- collections` option is set, then import from collections.abc instead of typing --use-schema-description
                         Use schema description to populate class docstring --reuse-model         Re-use models on the field when a module has the model with the same content